mawicks/mvarch/README.md

 ```

 Fit the model (This may take a while.
+Consider reducing the computational complexity
-Consider subsetting the history by, for example,
+by subsetting the history by, for example,
-`fit_history = df.values[-100:]` or reducing the complexity by modifying `constraint`
+`fit_history = df.values[-100:]` or by reducing by modifying the `constraint`
-in the call to `model_factory()` to  `scalar` or `diagonal`.)
+argument in the call to `model_factory()` to be either `scalar` or `diagonal`.)
+Note that the log-likelihood reported by the following commanbds is the *mean*
+or per-sample log-likelihood averaged over the number of observations.
+It
+is not the total log-likelihood.

 ```pythonp
 model.fit(fit_history)
 print(f"Likelihood: {model.mean_log_likelihood(fit_history):.4f}")
 ```

-Run the model on a subset of the 'tail' of the data for a couple of different use cases
+Run the model on a subset ('tail') of the data for a couple of different use cases
 such as
   1. historical volatility over time and next day prediction; and
   2. Forecasting using Monte Carlo simulation.